vikas0223/Mental-health-chatbot/README.md

 - 🎙️ Voice input via microphone icon
 - 🧘 Tagline: *"your safe space to talk, vent, or just breathe."*
 - ⚡ Powered by Botpress
-- 🔄 Auto-sync with v0.app and GitHub
+- 🔄 Auto-sync with  GitHub
-- 🌐 Live deployment via Vercel
+- 🌐 Live deployment via botpress

 ---